rvzm/zconf/README.md

-status   | View current zConf server status help     | get help with zConf version  | view zConf version admins   | list zConf admins access   | view the zConf ZNC "access points" - what to connect to pwdgen   | generate a random password using the default password length
+status   | View current zConf server status help     | get help with zConf version  | view zConf version adminlist| list zConf admins access   | view the zConf ZNC "access points" - what to connect to pwdgen   | generate a random password using the default password length

 ## admin commands
 Command   | Effect
 ----------|-------
-lastseen  | Show last connection of user admin     | manage the zConf admins
+lastseen  | Show last connection of a user admin     | manage the zConf admins
 -> regset | manage public registration on/off
 -> add    | add a zConf admin
 -> reg    | register a user
--> list   | list zConf admins
 -> freeze | Freeze an account
 -> restore| Unfreeze an account
 -> purge  | Delete an account